telliott99/SimpleView/README.md

     @IBOutlet weak var myView: MyView!
 ```

-Then click on the .xib file and control drag from **File's Owner** to the custom view.
+Then go to the .xib file and control drag from **File's Owner** to the custom view.
 It helps to select the custom view first.
 It will show "Outlets".
 Choose "myView".
 Finally, change the code in **MainWindowController.swift** slightly to

 ```css